PSDI Interaction with AI Hubs

 In response to this invitation PSDI received replies from 19 of the 31 proposals, including all 12 of the science and engineering proposals, 4 of the foundations proposals, and 3 of the real data proposals.
 This demonstrated a high level of interest and engagement from the AI Hubs, particularly within PSDI’s focus area of the Physical Sciences.
 A meeting was held on 2nd May with 31 people in attendance, representing 17 of the Hub proposals.

 A document containing a summary of the meeting was produced, including the discussions raised in the meeting and how this relates to the PSDI activities.
-A draft version of this summary is available for download, and will be updated following any comments from the participants.
+This summary is available for download.

 Artificial intelligence hubs for real data and for scientific and engineering research – https://www.ukri.org/opportunity/artificial-intelligence-hubs-for-real-data-and-for-scientific-and-engineering-research/